March 9, 2023

-The past two months have been a particularly volatile period between Israelis and Palestinians.
-Tragically fifteen Israelis have been murdered so far this year by Palestinian terrorists – close to half the number killed in terror attacks in all of 2022.
+So far 2023 has been a particularly volatile period between Israelis and Palestinians.
+Tragically, 34 Israelis have been murdered so far this year by Palestinian terrorists – surpassing the total killed in terror attacks in all of 2022.
 In late February, violent riots by Jewish extremists seeking vigilante justice – especially in the West Bank town of Huwara – further inflamed tensions between Israelis and Palestinians.
-In order to engage constructively for the welfare of Israelis (as well as Palestinian civilians), we need to understand what’s happening.
+And more recently, the Israeli police action at the al-Aqsa Mosque on the Temple Mount, rocket attacks from Lebanon and the Gaza Strip, and terror attacks in Tel Aviv and the West Bank have led to fears of wide-scale violence.
+In order to engage constructively for the welfare of Israelis, as well as Palestinian civilians, it is important to understand what’s happening.

-Here’s what you need to know about the ongoing wave of terrorism, the riots in Huwara, and the overall security situation in the West Bank.
+Here’s what you need to know about the ongoing wave of terrorism, tensions over the Temple Mount, and the overall security situation in the West Bank:

 When did this wave of terrorist attacks in Israel begin?